rivdsilva8/RME/README.md

 # RME React Mavlink Express

-# Trying to make hotkeys work with a simplified express app and react frontend with SITL and Mavlink
+# Trying to make hotkeys work with a simplified express backend and react frontend with SITL and Mavlink

 # Running the Application

 There are 3 parts to the application

 * SITL
-* Back-End
+* Backend
-* Front-End
+* Frontend

 # SITL
 1. install SITL on your system and start arducopter